Updated lawsuit teases new details against OxyContin maker

 - Seattle-area home prices drop again — down 11 percent in last six months

+The state claims that the Sacklers directed the company to hire hundreds more sales representatives to visit doctors “thousands more times,” in a bid to get more doctors to prescribe its painkiller.
+The Sacklers also directed sales representatives to encourage doctors to prescribe more of the opioids at the highest doses, according to the complaint.

+In addition, the suit contends, the Sacklers “studied unlawful tactics to keep patients on opioids longer and then ordered staff to use them.”

-Several states and localities have sued Stamford, Connecticut-based Purdue, which has denied the allegations.
+Stamford, Connecticut-based Purdue Pharma has denied the allegations.

+In a statement Saturday, the company called Massachusetts’ updated complaint “irresponsible and inaccurate,” adding that “Purdue and the individual defendants will aggressively defend against these misleading allegations.”

+OxyContin has been the world’s top-selling opioid painkiller, generating billions of dollars for Purdue Pharma.
+In February, the company announced it was eliminating half of its sales force and would no longer market the drug to doctors.